SarShaheen/Evolution-Of-Air-Jordan/README.md

 - The process for saving, commiting and pushing it to remote repository was to (done in terminal):
   - `git add . ` for adding work to git.
   - `git commit -m "Commit message" ` to commit the work on the stage.
-  - `git push ` to update work to GitHub.
+  - `git push ` to push work up to GitHub.

 ## Deployment